 The SUU helicopter training fleet consists of Robinson R22 and R44 models, as well as Bell series and AStar aircraft.
 In conjunction with the R44, instructors utilize a flight simulator for instrument training.
 Our utility aircraft include Bell 206 B & L series aircraft, the AStar Helicopter, as well as a R44 Raven II.

 Obtaining the qualifications necessary for a career in aviation requires rigorous training and in depth education.
 The flight school you choose is important.
 It must offer precisely the right balance of college education, practical flight training, theoretical aviation knowledge, hands-on flying experience and simulated flight environments.

 In the Professional Pilot Program students are able to take a wide spectrum of helicopter flight courses.
 Our goal is to produce the best pilots to compete in the job market, through our specialized curriculum of ground and flight training for career pilots.
 In addition, your training at SUU will provide the bulk of your initial required "pilot hours" (Pilot In Command hours), the foremost qualification one needs to achieve employment in the aviation industry.

 Students are trained in accordance with FAA Part 61 curriculum by quality flight instructors using state of the art rotor craft.
 Through the Professional Pilots Program, you may be able to tap into VA Educational Benefits, receive federal funding, or get a student loan to help pay for fixed wing flight school training.

-This is the ideal time to pursue a Bachelors' degree as a Professional Pilot.
+This is the ideal time to pursue a degree as a Professional Pilot.
 There are job positions available in law enforcement, electronic news gathering, emergency medical services, sightseeing tours, agriculture, and transportation.
-Come build your future with us.
+If your dream is to have a career as a pilot, come build your future with us.